 Beginner wave setting

 Intermediate wave setting

 Advanced wave setting

-Expert wave setting (with air section)
+Expert wave setting (with new freak peak section)

 The Lowdown: The USA’s second public pool and the first commercial American Wave Machines Perfect Swell facility.
 The pool is very popular and resembles a more natural surf break than many other pools

 Accessibility: Open to the public, All-ages, Beginning surfer, Intermediate surfer, Advanced surfer, Reservations, waivers and showing up an hour before your session are required.